 - Diabetes

 - Diabetes Advice

 - Management of Type 1 Diabetes

 - Management of Type 2 Diabetes

+- Screening and Diagnosis of Diabetes in Adults

 - Diabetes Complications

 - Diabetes Medications

-- Read through Guidelines for preventive activities in general practice
+- Read through Guidelines for preventative activities in general

-10th edition to assist with patient care strategies: Diabetes page 242.
+practice 10th edition to assist with preventative strategies:

+Diabetes page 242

 - 3. Review RACGP's Improving health record quality in general practice to produce and maintain high-quality patient records.

-- 4. Brisbane South PHN has a self-paced activity available to assist you to identify and recall 15 patients with diabetes who have not had a blood pressure recorded in the last 6 months.
+- 4. Brisbane South PHN have a self-paced activity available to assist you to identify and recall 15 patients with diabetes who have not had a blood pressure recorded in the last 6 months.

 - 5. Also, a target poster available is also available to help your practice track improvement measures for diabetes patients with blood pressure results.
-If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or at support@bsphn.org.au.
+If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or email our dedicated QI Coordinators at support@bsphn.org.au.